Staal, Niederreiter lift Hurricanes past Predators 5-2

 WELCOME BACK

-PNC Arena was rowdy again after the state loosened COVID-19 protocols regarding public gatherings and physical distancing earlier this week.
+PNC Arena was loud again after the state loosened COVID-19 protocols regarding public gatherings and physical distancing earlier this week.

-The Hurricanes welcomed a loud, towel-waving crowd of about 12,000 for this one, roughly two-thirds full.
+The Hurricanes welcomed a towel-waving crowd of about 12,000 for this one, roughly two-thirds full.
 The team had roughly 5,000 fans attending home games to close the regular season.

 Gov. Roy Cooper — a notable Hurricanes fan who announced the protocol changes — sounded the pregame storm-warning siren for the Hurricanes to take the ice.